-There can never be enough LEGO for my 6-year-old son.
+There can never be enough LEGO for my son.
 He has literally been obsessed from the beginning of time.
 Whether it’s Minecraft, Marvel Superheroes, Star Wars, Ninjago, the list is endless and I’ve lost count of the times my hubby and I have stepped on a rogue piece!

 After our trip to the new LEGO store in London it gave me inspiration on how I could bring his love of the brick to life in his room with a few creative features.

 Now I’m not a fan of character themed-bedrooms.
 I despise wall-to-wall colours, characters and ‘busy’ designs.
 It’s so easy to go overboard but the key is to keep it to a minimum.